immutable/imx-core-sdk-swift/README.md

 ---

-# Immutable X Core SDK Swift
+# ImmutableX Core SDK Swift

 [![Maintainability](https://api.codeclimate.com/v1/badges/a7887f9758562e49b171/maintainability)](https://codeclimate.com/repos/62be55bacb1f54014d00579d/maintainability) [![Test Coverage](https://api.codeclimate.com/v1/badges/a7887f9758562e49b171/test_coverage)](https://codeclimate.com/repos/62be55bacb1f54014d00579d/test_coverage)

-The Immutable X Core SDK Swift provides convenient access to the Immutable API's for applications written on the Immutable X platform.
+The ImmutableX Core SDK Swift provides convenient access to the Immutable API's for applications written on the ImmutableX platform.

 ## Documentation

-See the [developer guides](https://docs.x.immutable.com) for information on building on Immutable X.
+See the [developer guides](https://docs.x.immutable.com) for information on building on ImmutableX.

 See the [API reference documentation](https://docs.x.immutable.com/reference) for more information on our API's.